USE THIS: Newsletter Template 2025

 We currently have the following availability for places in our Early Years provision from January 2026:

-- Nursery Class (3-year olds): 2 full-time places, 3 part-time part-time (afternoon) places available
+• Nursery Class (3-year olds): 1 part-time (afternoon) place available at present.

-- Preschool (2-year olds): 1 full-time place and 3 part-time (afternoon) places available
+• Preschool (2-year olds): From April 2026 we have 4 full-time places and 2 part-time (afternoon) places available

 If you are looking for a Preschool, Nursery or Reception place for your child, please come along for a 30-minute bespoke EYFS tour.
 Here, you’ll have the chance explore our Early Years setting, speak to key staff and ask any questions regarding admissions, and your child starting with us at Burdett-Coutts.